icanbwell/fhir-server/security.md

 ### 2.2 Types of tokens in OAuth
 In OAuth, there are two types of tokens (https://auth0.com/blog/id-token-access-token-what-is-the-difference/):
 1. access token: used to provide access
-2. id token: provides identification information for the user
+2. id token: provides identification information for the user [Not supported in FHIR Server]

-Note: In our system, we are not utilizing id tokens anymore.

 ### 2.3 OAuth Claims and Scopes
 In OAuth, claims are attributes inside the tokens that assert something about the service/user connecting e.g., name, who issued the token etc.